sigve-dev/sigve-dev/README.md

 ## Hello there 👋

-This is my GitHub organization for all finished exams.
+This is a work-in-progress overview of exams, projects and other stuff I am working on.

 ## Høyskolen Kristiania - Frontend- og Mobilutvikling